-Local education-related Community Action Projects are Tech Excellence, Tech Trek, Title IX/Sports Equity, and Financially Fit for Life.
+Local education-related Community Action Projects also include Financially Fit for Life and Tech Trek.

 The Local Scholarship Committee recruits, screens, and awards scholarships to women who have completed two full years at an accredited college or university and are enrolled in a four-year institution for the next fall semester.

 These awards support the advancement of women in their pursuit of higher education.
 Candidates eligible for our Branch’s awards must have a permanent home address in Campbell, Milpitas, San Jose, or Santa Clara.
 A minimum 3.00 GPA is also required.
 Funds for the scholarships are from donations and the annual Holiday Boutique, which is held in November every year.
 Watch this site in March for application information.

 AAUW encourages branches to connect with local colleges and universities by recruiting them as college/university partners.
 All undergraduates on those campuses are eligible for a free “e-student-affiliate” membership in AAUW.